microsoft/vso-agent/README.md

 Go to Create Agent above.

 ### Run Tests
-run jake test in the root of the repo
+run gulp test in the root of the repo
 ```bash
 gulp test
 ```